tomduck/pandoc-eqnos/README.md

 Pandoc-eqnos requires [python], a programming language that comes pre-installed on linux and Mac OS X, and which is easily installed [on Windows].
 Either python 2.7 or 3.x will do.

-Install pandoc-eqnos as root using the bash command
+Install pandoc-eqnos as root using the shell command

     pip install pandoc-eqnos